Welton Falls State Forest, Alexandria, New Hampshire, Oct. 8, 2022

 I am an amateur photographer, NH EnviroGuy blogger, outdoors lover and grandpa from snowy Rochester, New York.
 After 40 years in New Jersey, the Garden State, I now live near Newfound Lake in New Hampshire, the Granite State.
 I also travel a lot and cherish spending time in Granite County, Montana, Marin County, California, the Boston area and other places.

-All images © Todd B. Bates
+All Images Copyright © Todd B. Bates